 Program Directors will make Invite/Not Invite decisions based on the scientific merit and broader impacts as well as the balance of awards among sub-disciplines, geographic distribution, types of institutions, and the potential contribution of each award to broadening the participation of individuals from groups traditionally underrepresented in science.
 These latter considerations comprise the program's "portfolio balance".

 - How soon will I learn whether a full proposal is invited?

 Invitations to submit full proposals will be issued in May each year.

 - What is the expected invitation rate for preliminary proposals?

-Approximately 20% of preliminary proposals were invited for full proposals in 2013.
-We expect the invitation rate in 2014 to be similar, depending on the number of preliminary proposals submitted in January.
-Depending on the number of preliminary proposals received and the amount of funding expected in the following fiscal year, the invitation rate may be adjusted to ensure an appropriate success rate in the full proposal competition (see, F.A.Q. #11).
+Approximately 24% of preliminary proposals were invited for full proposals in spring of 2014.
+We expect the invitation rate in 2015 to be similar, depending on the number of preliminary proposals submitted in January.
+Depending on the number of preliminary proposals received and the amount of funding expected in the following fiscal year, the invitation rate may be adjusted to ensure an appropriate success rate in the full proposal competition (see FAQ #11).

 - What is the expected success rate of full proposals under the new core program solicitation?

 The success rate for invited full proposals is anticipated be in the range of 25%-30% depending on the invitation rate and availability of funds.